ava-ly/ds-projects/README.md

 #### 1. News and Articles
 - [Towards Data Science](https://towardsdatascience.com): Offers daily articles on data science, machine learning, and AI, suitable for beginners to advanced users.
 - [KDnuggets](https://www.kdnuggets.com): Provides news, articles, and trends in data science and AI, updated regularly with high-quality content.
-- [Hacker Noon](https://hackernoon.com): Features a variety of AI and machine learning articles, often with an accessible tone, updated frequently.
+- [Hacker Noon](https://hackernoon.com): Features a variety of AI and machine learning articles.
-- [Science Daily](https://sciencedaily.com): Aggregates news on the latest AI research, with daily updates.
+- [Science Daily](https://sciencedaily.com): Aggregates news on the latest AI research.

 #### 2. Research and Academic Updates
 - [arXiv](https://arxiv.org): A repository for the latest research papers in computer science, including AI and machine learning.
 - [Papers with Code](https://paperswithcode.com): Combines research papers with code, ideal for staying updated on advancements.
 - [Google AI Blog](https://research.google/blog/): Shares updates from Google’s AI research team.
-- [Distill.pub](https://distill.pub): Offers in-depth, interactive articles on machine learning, great for understanding complex concepts.

 #### 3. Weekly Newsletter
 - [The Batch (deeplearning.ai newsletter)](https://www.deeplearning.ai/the-batch): A weekly newsletter highlighting practical research and industry news in deep learning, delivered to your inbox.